php-fig/www.php-fig.org/faq/index.markdown

 As said above, the PHP-FIG is not trying to standardize ALL PHP users, all projects, or the language itself.
-We make "PHP Standard Recommendations" that apply to how member projects can code their own projects, and this standard is also applied to any interfaces or code released by the PHP-FIG itself.
+We make "PHP Standard Recommendations" that apply to how member projects can code their own projects and this standard is also applied to any interfaces or code released by the PHP-FIG itself.
 The FIG is not telling you to implement PSR's, but you definitely can if you want to.